-Eligible employees can take up to 12 weeks of unpaid leave in a "rolling" 12-month period measuring backward from the date of any FMLA leave usage.
+Eligible employees can take up to 12 weeks of unpaid leave.
+For purposes of an employees entitlement to FMLA leave, the 12-month period shall begin on the first duty day of the employees calendar year.

 Use of Paid Leave.
 FML runs concurrently with accrued sick and personal leave, temporary disability leave, compensatory time, assault leave, and absences due to a work-related illness or injury.
 The district will designate the leave as FML, if applicable, and notify the employee that accumulated leave will run concurrently.